FedericoDiMarzo/GravityDrumMachine/README.md

 * #### Parabolic motion
    In this case balls follow the pattern of a parabola in which the radius represents the distance from its focus.
 From this case can be computed a non-linear
    ***pow(x,2)*** behaviour.

+[**Excepting collision hard, initial velocities are computed with inversely proportionality with respect to the radius, so velocity will be higher when near and slower when far.
+The opposite stands for collision hard**].

+*In future we will implement the possibility for the user to decide velocity magnitude himself*.

 ##### Dynamic forces notes: